google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

     *   `--set-secrets`: Maps secrets from Secret Manager to environment variables for the Cloud Run service.
     *   `--no-allow-unauthenticated`: Makes the service private, requiring authentication for access.
 This is essential for IAP.

-4.  **Configure IAP Access:** Grant user accounts permission to access your service through IAP.
+4.  **Configure IAP access:** Grant user accounts permission to access your service through IAP.
 Before you begin, ensure you have configured an OAuth consent screen.
 Then, for each user, run the following command, replacing `<service-name>` and `<your-email@example.com>`:

         ```bash
         gcloud beta services identity create --service=iap.googleapis.com --project=<PROJECT_ID>